-When Israel asked to have a king, and God gave them Saul, the nation rejected God the Father in 1 Samuel chapter 8.
+When Israel asked for a king, and God allowed them to have Saul, but by doing so, the nation rejected God the Father in 1 Samuel chapter 8.
 When the Jewish religious rulers asked for Barabbas, they rejected God the Son.
 Today, Israel and many people around the world are rejecting the pleading of God the Holy Spirit to repent and to turn their hearts to Jesus.

 You have here exactly what every man has to face.
 That is an ultimate decision about what to do with Jesus Christ.
-Pilate cowardly tried everything to get rid of Jesus and he couldn't get rid of Him.
+Pilate cowardly tried everything to get rid of Jesus, but he couldn't get rid of Him.
 God forced him to make the decision himself.
-And so does He to every person.
+And so does He for every person.